suoyuan666/ReleaseButler/README.md

 **INSTALL & UPDATE**: Easily install packages using a single command.
 ReleaseButler supports updates to keep your installed software up to date.

 **Try to adapt to various situations**: Try to introduce various fields to adapt to the installation steps of various repositories.
-(TODO)

 ## Instructions